-The above-mentioned items will not be provided in paper form in response to a request for such documents by shareholders, in accordance with laws and regulations and Article 13 Paragraph 4 of our Articles of Incorporation.
+The above-mentioned items will not be provided in paper form in response to a request for such documents by shareholders, in accordance with laws and regulations and our Articles of Incorporation.

 For this General Meeting of Shareholders, irrespective of whether a request for such documents has been received, all shareholders will be sent paper-based documents consisting of items provided in electronic format other than the above-mentioned items.